TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

    Figure 4-3: The new record wizard.

-In this section we created a copy (or a model) of the reality.
+In this section, we created a copy (or a model) of the reality.
-We did not model the full set of properties a product might have, but restricted the model to those we need in order to build our application (these are the properties relevant to our current domain).
+We did not model the full set of properties a product might have, but restricted the model to those we need to build our application (these are the properties relevant to our current domain).

 After creating the items in the backend, we now want to display them in the frontend.